-The marking, presentation and feedback policy is a working document which generates and informs outstanding and good practice within our school.
+The marking, feedback and presentation policy is a working document which generates and informs outstanding and good practice within our school.
 It is also a means of promoting learning.
 Throughout the school practice is consistent and in line with the overall policy on assessment, recording and reporting.